 Training team members to develop interview skills can ultimately help with recruiting the best talent.
 Good interviewers don’t just vet interviewees; they also sell them on the opportunity and answer questions on company culture.

 The training should include things like knowing how to ask the right questions, selling the opportunity to the talent, and preventing unconscious bias, so candidates are evaluated fairly.

 Recruit From Your Competition

-When it comes to how to attract employees from competitors, believe it or not, passive job seekers may actually be less competitive.
+So, how do you attract employees from competitors?
+Believe it or not, passive job seekers may actually be less competitive.
 Since you’re targeting employees who already have jobs, they may also be open to better opportunities.
 Research has found that hires from competitors join with greater energy and enthusiasm, which often translates into increased sales and productivity.